mainwp/mainwp/readme.txt

 4. Add your first child site to the MainWP Dashboard - [Documentation](http://docs.mainwp.com/setting-up-your-mainwp/)

 5. Set your MainWP Settings - [Documentation](http://docs.mainwp.com/mainwp-settings-overview/)

-Note: MainWP is not tested on multisite installs, we have reports that most functions work but support will be limited.

 == Frequently Asked Questions ==
 = Do I need any other plugins for MainWP? =